explosion/cython-blis/README.rst

 This repository provides the `Blis linear algebra <https://github.com/flame/blis>`_ routines as a self-contained Python C-extension.

+Currently, we only supports single-threaded execution, as this is actually best for our workloads (ML inference).

 .. image:: https://img.shields.io/travis/explosion/cython-blis/master.svg?style=flat-square
     :target: https://travis-ci.org/explosion/cython-blis
     :alt: Build Status